simc/logger/README.md

 var logger = Logger(
   printer: PrettyPrinter(), // Use the PrettyPrinter to format and print log
-  filter: null, // Use the default LogFilter (-> only log in debug mode) );
+  filter: null, // Use the default LogFilter (-> only log in debug mode)
+  output: null, // Use the default LogOutput (-> send everything to console) );
 ```